benzhou1/iod/README.md

 3. Client side validation of parameter pairs (Parameters that are of array type and are required to have the same length as another parameter).
 4. Cliend side validation of flavor specific parameters (i.e. createtextindex, createconnector).
 5. Polling for results from async/job requests.
-6. Automatic retry on 5000(Backend request failed) and 7000(Request timeout) errors for sync/discovery/result requests(Defaults to 3).
+6. Automatic retry on 5000(Backend request failed) and 7000(Request timeout) errors for sync/discovery/result request types(Defaults to 3).
+7. Automatic retry for specified list of [Idol OnDemand error codes](https://www.idolondemand.com/developer/docs/ErrorCodes.html) for sync/discovery requests types.
-7. Sending results from async/job requests to specified callback uri.
+8. Sending results from async/job requests to specified callback uri.